Magiczvn/react-native-google-ima/README.md

   - Add `new RNReactNativeGoogleImaPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-  	include ':react-native-react-native-google-ima'
+  	include ':react-native-google-ima'
-  	project(':react-native-react-native-google-ima').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-react-native-google-ima/android')
+  	project(':react-native-google-ima').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-google-ima/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      compile project(':react-native-react-native-google-ima')
+      compile project(':react-native-google-ima')
   	```

 #### Windows
 [Read it! :D](https://github.com/ReactWindows/react-native)

-1. In Visual Studio add the `RNReactNativeGoogleIma.sln` in `node_modules/react-native-react-native-google-ima/windows/RNReactNativeGoogleIma.sln` folder to their solution, reference from their app.
+1. In Visual Studio add the `RNReactNativeGoogleIma.sln` in `node_modules/react-native-google-ima/windows/RNReactNativeGoogleIma.sln` folder to their solution, reference from their app.
 2. Open up your `MainPage.cs` app
   - Add `using Com.Reactlibrary.RNReactNativeGoogleIma;` to the usings at the top of the file
   - Add `new RNReactNativeGoogleImaPackage()` to the `List<IReactPackage>` returned by the `Packages` method